SCSE-Biomedical-Computing-Group/Thermal-Images-for-Hotspot-Detection-TIHD-Dataset/README.md

 The dimensions of each image in the dataset is 1280x1024, and each image is a heatmap.

+For getting access to the dataset please fill up the short form at https://forms.gle/YAXsR2A5PeQzX1H16.

 For any questions, contact Shreyas Goyal at shreyas007@e.ntu.edu.sg